microsoft/NeuralSpeech/README.md

 For our research on AI music, you can refer to our Muzic project: https://github.com/microsoft/muzic.

+### We are hiring!
+We are hiring researchers on **speech (speech synthesis, speech recognition, voice conversion, audio processing), natural language processing, and machine learning**.
+Please contact Xu Tan (xuta@microsoft.com) if you have interests.

 ## Reference

 If you find NeuralSpeech project useful in your work, you can cite the following papers: